-It is the employee’s duty and responsibility to report any suspected improper, unethical, or illegal activity to your immediate supervisor, Human Resources Manager, Community Corporate Compliance Officer, Community Hotline, or the Special Investigation Unit.
+It is the employee’s duty and responsibility to report any suspected improper, unethical or illegal activity to their immediate supervisor, human resources manager, community corporate compliance officer, Community Hotline or the Special Investigation Unit.

 Compliance with this policy of business ethics and conduct is the responsibility of every Community employee.
 Disregarding or failing to comply with this standard of business ethics and conduct could lead to disciplinary action, up to and including possible termination of employment.

-Addendum: Code of Conduct – First Tier, Delegated & Related Entities (FDRs)
+Addendum: Code of Conduct – First Tier, Delegated, and Related Entities (FDRs)